All Episodes

 Could it possibly affect the ionosphere permanently in some way?

-And why in God's name would they be looking for hidden tunnels trying to map them below the Earth?
+And why, in God's name, would they be looking for hidden tunnels, trying to map them below the Earth?

 The whole thing is a little odd.

-Project HAARP.
+Project HARP.

 We'll keep our eye on that one.

-The first issue became the number one bestseller on several college campuses and inspired stories in Reader's Digest, Analog, Time Magazine, Physics Today, Chemistry, Industrial Research, and World Medical Tribune, and numerous other publications.
+The first issue became the number one bestseller on several college campuses and inspired stories in Reader's Digest, Analog, Time Magazine, Physics Today, Chemistry, Industrial Research, and World Medical Tribune and numerous other publications.

-In 1974, portions of the Pensée series were published by Doubleday, the nation's largest publisher, as the book Velikovsky reconsidered.
+In 1974, portions of the Pensee series were published by Doubleday, the nation's largest publisher, as the book Velikovsky Reconsidered.

 In addition to the well-publicized claims of worlds in collision, Velikovsky had, in a brief and unpublished outline, set forth an extraordinary idea.